There’s a reason you’re here.

 Having postpartum depression can be extremely tough, but your ESA or emotional support dog could help ease the pain you are going through.

-No matter your alter in moods, energy or activity levels, your emotional support animal or dog could be your constant in the midst of irregular change if you suffer from bipolar disorder.
+No matter your moods, energy or activity levels alter, your emotional support animal or dog could be your constant in the midst of irregular change if you suffer from bipolar disorder.

 Obsessive Compulsive Disorder